 I found true happiness and contentment and here comes the cliche… I found myself!

-I landed back in the UK a much happier version of the girl I’d left behind.
-But I learned that freedom, light, sunshine and sea were essential to my happiness.
+I landed back in London in August 2014 as a much happier version of the girl I’d left behind.
+But the wanderlust wouldn’t leave me.
 Within two months I was whisked away to Barcelona for a job that found me.
 For the following eight months I worked in fashion in a global role in the most fantastic city.
 But something wasn’t right.
 I dreamt of all the people, the communities and the freedom I’d found on the road.
 I wasn’t ready to settle and I wanted to put my heart and soul into supporting projects I believe in.

 Next stop Central America, Costa Rica and Nicaragua.
 From May 2015 I worked as a Communications Officer and Photographer, supporting an NGO and their community projects.
 I was all set to move on and travel down through Panama, Colombia and Ecuador when the Universe had other ideas.
 My bag, my tools were snatched, taking so much content and robbing me of my travelling, freelancing lifestyle.

 So in September 2015, I landed back in London with a bump… I survived Winter, working for a global travel brand, until I was ready to set sail again.
 August to November 2016, I spent working in and exploring Cambodia, Vietnam, Thailand, Australia and Japan.